azral1962/min-book/README.md

 # Description

 Generate complete and complex books, without any annoying new commands or syntax, just good old pure Typst.
-All the magic occurs in initialization: you set it with the right options, and the package will manage all formatting and structuring all by itself --- as it should be.
+This package works by manipulating the standard Typst elements, adapting them to the needs of a book structure.
+All of this is managed behind the scenes, so that nothing changes in the Typst code itself.

 # More Information